 But anyway, it's perfect.

-It is so you, you are the antidote for the insanity.
+You are the antidote for the insanity.

-And and you know, I know people get sick and tired of this fight.
+You know, I know people get sick and tired of this fight.

-You know, all of this at the end of the day is very low on my my list of priorities right now.
+You know, all of this at the end of the day is very low on my list of priorities right now.

-I gotta take a break.
+I got to take a break.

 I appreciate it.

-God bless you, Susanna.
+God bless you, Susannah.

 Some of my classmates are now in jail and they are being tortured.